Progression of Plastic Surgery Through History

 Cosmetic Procedures Today

 The wealth of knowledge in the plastic surgery community is constantly expanding.
-And while much is understood for today’s female patients, there is still more to learn about male patients.
-Now that the social stigmas — surrounding cosmetic surgery and injectables have been lifted –, industry experts are learning more nuanced ways of performing certain procedures for men (and women).
+And while much is understood about today’s female patients, there is still more to learn about male patients.
+Now that the social stigmas — surrounding cosmetic surgery and injectables have been lifted –, industry experts are learning more nuanced ways of performing specific procedures for men (and women).
 Dr. Douglas Steinbrech is one of the industry leaders in cosmetic surgery for men.
 The NYU alum says, “There just hasn’t been a lot written about men; there hasn’t been a lot taught about men.
 We didn’t learn about men in our residencies and fellowships.
-We learned mostly about women.
+We learned mostly about women.”

 Marketing, P. P. (2018, November 01).
 Latest International Study Shows Global Rise In Cosmetic Surgery.
 Retrieved from https://www.globenewswire.com/news-release/2018/11/01/1640833/0/en/Latest-International-Study-Shows-Global-Rise-In-Cosmetic-Surgery.html